fasteragile/atlantis/README.md

 (ie. one assert) per test.
 These tests are fairly simple, though, so I cheated a bit.

+That said, the tests are fairly basic.
+They should be more extensive.

 ## Other Design Choices

 Votes are expected to by +1 / -1, thumbs-up style.
 Voting by star-rating is not